sytabaresa/kingly/README.md

 # Features
 This library enables you to implement the **behaviour** of your user interfaces or components as state machines.
 You specify the machine as a graph.
 The library computes a function which implements that machine.
-You use that to drive your interface.
-You then **display** the UI with the UI framework of your choice.
+You **drive** your interface with that function, you **display** the UI with the UI framework of your choice.
 Tests can be automatically generated.

 Salient features: